Luba Mason: Singing

 Her experience with Latin music and artists in The Capeman led to a love of Latin rhythms and Brazilian music.
 Mason, blessed with "...a celestial voice" (Los Angeles Times), was a guest vocalist on Rubén Blades’ double Grammy-winning cd Mundo in 2002 with her rendition of "Danny Boy".
 Her first cd Collage (2004) put a Latin flavor on some familiar standards and pop ballads.
 Luba Mason has been called "a powerfully emotional song interpreter...a much needed dose of uniqueness in an industry where bland pigeonholing is an art form in itself."
 (All Music Guide) and "...a voice with a brain behind it" (Time Out New York).
 Exploring Brazilian music further, she collaborated with Renato Neto and wrote or co-wrote most of the songs for her cool jazz/pop/Brazilian cd Krazy Love (2009), described as "a voice as big and rich as a star filled sky," (Jazz Times).
-Krazy Love also featured jazz artists Jimmy Haslip and Hubert Laws, and 11 time Grammy winner Rubén Blades.
+Krazy Love also featured jazz artists Jimmy Haslip and Hubert Laws, and 12 time Grammy winner/11 time Latin Grammy winner Rubén Blades.
 In 2009 Mason, Haslip and Laws were invited to open for Wayne Shorter, Chucho Valdez and Danilo Perez at the Panama Jazz Festival and later Mason headlined Havana Cuba's 40th International Music Festival in 2011 produced by Nederlander Worldwide Entertainment, and Costa Rica's International Music Festival.
 In the U.S., she has performed shows at LA's famed Catalina Bar & Grill, Yoshi's in Oakland, the Blue Note in New York City., Blues Alley in DC, World Cafe in Philadelphia and the Regattabar in Boston.
 She has also headlined at Vibrato and the Cinegrill in L.A., Feinstein's, Birdland, B.B.
 Kings, Iridium and the Metropolitan Room in N.Y.
 Most recently Mason and her husband Rubén Blades performed together at Radio City Music Hall in Paul Simon's sold-out benefit concert for the Children's Health Fund's 25th Anniversary and in 2014 at Jazz at Lincoln Center with Wynton Marsalis and his band.
 In 2016 Mason released her third solo album Mixtura, with Rafael Rosa (guitar); Sara Caswell (violin); Felipe Fournier (vibraphone, percussion); Joel Mateo (drums), using a mixtura of styles.
-In 2020 she will release Triangle, arranged with just voice, Joe Locke on vibes and James Genus on bass.
+In 2020 she released Triangle, arranged with just voice, Joe Locke on vibes and James Genus on bass.
+In 2016 she performed at the "2016 Bratislava Jazz Days Festival" in Slovakia.
+She won the 2019 BISTRO AWARD for Outstanding Vocalist.